-- On average, 25 percent of drivers neglect to use their blinkers when turning.
+- On average, 25 percent of drivers neglect to signal when turning.

-- Approximately 50 percent of drivers fail to use their blinkers while changing lanes.
+- Approximately 50 percent of drivers fail to signal while changing lanes.